apache/pulsar/site2/docs/client-libraries-cpp.md

 $ make install
 ```

-Then compile the Pulsar client library in the repo that you cloned:
+3. ompile the Pulsar client library in the repository that you cloned.

 ```shell
 $ cd pulsar-client-cpp